Voice.Global website

 • Formulating, implementing and cooperating with other agencies on programs/projects addressing the primary needs of the indigenous people of Palawan such as health, education, livelihood and security of tenure within the land.

 • Generating awareness in the minds of Indigenous People on the real conditions of IP in Palawan, the country and the world with response to ecological balance.
-Preserving the indigenous Palawan culture, traditions and learnings from the wisdom of elders. -
+Preserving the indigenous Palawan culture, traditions and learnings from the wisdom of elders.

-Project
+• Project

-The proposal envisions our indigenous communities with improved human well-being supported by our land and sea’s sustained ecosystem services through the protection, security and management of our ancestral domains that would enable us to be productively engaged in inclusive economic growth.
+The project envisions our indigenous communities with improved human well-being supported by our land and sea’s sustained ecosystem services through the protection, security and management of our ancestral domains that would enable us to be productively engaged in inclusive economic growth.
 The project consolidates NATRIPAL’s vast experience obtained from years of active participation in development projects.
 We shift from a project perspective to a life-long vision that takes all our experiences, resources, and lessons learned and use them to enhance our cultural beliefs, systems, and mechanisms.

-Our proposal focuses on three major priorities:
+Our project focuses on three major priorities:

 1) Secure our ancestral domains to empower us in prioritizing our needs, assume responsibilities over our decisions, and lead development efforts in our communities,